OliLay/arp-toolkit-rust/README.md

 ```

 ## Usage
 The `example/example.rs` file shows high-level usage of the class `ArpClient`.
-For example, it allows to use this toolkit to get the MAC address for the corresponding IP and vice versa with a single function call.
+For example, it illustrates how to get the MAC address for the corresponding IP and vice versa with a single function call.

 It is also possible to directly send and receive (R)ARP packages.
 To see how this works, take a look at `lib/arp.rs`